leclue/Bianca/interior.md

 ![IMG_20200111_164754.jpg](./pics/interior/IMG_20200111_164754.jpg)

 Made another trip to the wreckers and got a handbrake assembly from a foxbody mustang.
 The stock oldschool under-dash e-brake wasnt connected and was missing some linkages.
-Figured skids would be easier with something more... accessable.
+Figured skids would be easier with something more... accessible.

 ![IMG_20200118_145806.jpg](./pics/interior/IMG_20200118_145806.jpg)
 ![IMG_20200118_160201.jpg](./pics/interior/IMG_20200118_160201.jpg)